UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 ```
 [Namespaces](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/namespaces/) are a way to avoid name collisions.
 You can think of them as _prefixes_ on Class, Structure and Interface names - so really we are declaring `HelloXamarinForms.App`.

-> Namespaces are helpful as there may be other classes called `App` maybe in your own code or a third-party library.
+> Namespaces are helpful as there may be other classes, structures or interfaces called `App` maybe in your own code or a third-party library.
 Whenever we wish to refer to this particular class, we _could_ type `HelloXamarinForms.App`.
 This can produce verbose code, so often you see the `using` keyword at the top of a source file.
 This allows for implicit namespace qualifiers which helps keep code concise and readable.
 Of course, if there are names which conflict within the set of namespaces you use, then you would still need to give the explicit name.
 Again, more on this later.

-- Note also that the constructor calls `InitializeComponent()` - again, we will look at this more closely in the next section, but as we will see, it is related to this being a partial class.
+- Note also that the constructor calls `InitializeComponent()` - again, we will look at this more closely in the next section, but as we will see, it is related to this being a partial class and with parsing the accompanying XAML file.

-- Finally, the `MainPage` property of `Application` is set to an insance of our `MainPage` class.
-This is something we may change once we start adding navigation features.
+- Finally, the `MainPage` property of `Application` is set to an instance of our `MainPage` class.
+This is something we may change once we start adding navigation features for example.
 This very line is often the lowest entry point for an application.

 So quite a bit to think about here.
 Why is this a partial class?
 Where is the rest of the class?
 How come we have a XAML file alongside?
 If you are confused, don't be put off (yet!), all should become clear.

 #### App.xaml
 Alongside the C# file is a XAML file.
-In fact, the the solution explorer, these two files seem to be implicitly linked in some way.
+In fact, in the solution explorer, these two files seem to be implicitly linked in some way.

 ```XAML
 <?xml version="1.0" encoding="utf-8"?>